Ten Little Indians (1965 film): Plot

 After falling under suspicion from the others, Grohmann attempts to make his escape down the mountain peak, Devil's Leap, ending in his death after his lifeline is severed with an axe.
 Ilona bitterly confesses to having driven her husband to suicide, and is later found dead in her bedroom, killed with a syringe.
 By now, the five remaining guests fall under distrust of one another, and alliances are formed as the generator shuts down, casting the mansion into total darkness.
 At dinner, each person reveals the nature of their accusations, but before Ann can attest to her crime, she separates from the group to her room, where she screams upon discovering an Indian decoy hung from the ceiling.
 In the confusion, Judge Cannon is found with a gunshot wound to his head.

 Dr. Armstrong intimates his suspicions of Ann, which Lombard angrily rebuffs.
-Lombard later comes to Ann's room and confides that his real name is Charles Morley, and that the real Lombard had committed suicide and he took his place for the weekend.
+Lombard later comes to Ann's room and confides that his real name is Charles Morley, and that the real Lombard, a friend of Morley's, had committed suicide.
+Sorting out Lombard's things, Morley found the invitation and decided to accept it, posing as Lombard, to see if he could throw light on why his friend killed himself.
 Morley gives Ann his revolver for her protection.
 In the morning, Blore discovers that Armstrong has vanished and the three conduct a search for him.
 Blore separates and goes outside, where he is crushed by a large statue of a bear.
 Ann and Morley discover the body of Dr. Armstrong in the snow and conclude that the killer can only be either of them.
 Ann pulls the revolver on Morley and shoots at him, before returning to the mansion.
 She goes upstairs and discovers Judge Cannon very much alive, who explains how he persuaded Dr. Armstrong to help him fake his death.
-He adds that he intends to poison himself, leaving Ann as the last remaining survivor, who must hang herself and fulfill the rhyme, or be punished by the law instead.
+He adds that he intends to poison himself, leaving Ann as the last remaining survivor, who must hang herself and fulfil the rhyme, or be punished by the law instead.

 As Judge Cannon is explaining his plan, having taken a fatal dose of poison, Morley reappears, alive.
-As he dies, Judge Cannon realizes his plan has failed, and Ann and Morley kiss in relief.
+As he dies, Judge Cannon realises his plan has failed, and Ann and Morley kiss in relief.
 They see the cat sitting with the fruit tray, with only two Indians attached.

 Cast

 Production

 It was one of the first films Fabian made after his contract with Fox ended.

 The house used in the film was Kenure House in Rush, County Dublin, Ireland.
-Most outdoor scenes were shot in the Zillertal in Tirol, Austria.
+Most outdoor scenes were shot in the Zillertal in Tyrol, Austria.

+The film was sold to Seven Arts for $250,000 for distribution in the US.